-• Link pronouns to nouns clearly
+• Link pronouns and nouns clearly

 Because pronouns stand in for nouns, be sure your pronouns refer to nouns you have already put in place.
-Vague pronoun reference often occurs when pronouns are used at the start of a sentence.
-See "Vague Pronouns."
+Vague pronouns reference often occurs when pronouns are used at the start of a sentence.
 Here are some unclear examples: